developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/keycapture/index.md

 * The `keycodemapping.xml` file must not be empty nor contain data not formatted according to the guidelines described in this guide.

 ### File Location
 The location of the `keycodemapping.xml` file on the device can be specified in the &lt;keycodemappingxmlfile&gt; tag of the app's `Config.xml` file using a fully qualified path (or substitution variable) and file name.
 This allows separate folders to be created for storing key mappings for different apps.
-If no path is specified, the default path of `file://%INSTALLDIR%/keycodemapping.xml` is used.
+If no path is specified, EB's default installation folder is used as the path:

+* `file://%INSTALLDIR%/keycodemapping.xml`

 See the [Config.xml reference](../configreference/#keycodemappingxmlfile) for more information.